Operation Crossroads: Test Charlie

 Testing program staff originally set test Charlie for early 1947.
 They wanted to explode it deep under the surface in the lee of the atoll to test the effect of nuclear weapons as depth charges on unmoored ships.
 The unanticipated delays in decontaminating the target ships after test Baker prevented the required technical support personnel from assisting with Charlie and also meant that there were no uncontaminated target ships available for use in Charlie.
 The naval weapons program staff decided the test was less pressing given that the entire U.S. arsenal had only a handful of nuclear weapons and canceled the test.
-The official reason given for canceling Charlie was that the program staff felt it was unnecessary due to the success of the Able and Baker tests.
+The official reason given for canceling Charlie was that the program staff felt it was unnecessary because of the success of the Able and Baker tests.
 The deep ocean effects testing that Charlie was to have performed were fulfilled nine years later with Operation Wigwam.

-Operation Crossroads follow-up
+Aftermath

 All ships leak and require the regular operation of bilge pumps to stay afloat.
 If their bilge pumps could not be operated, the target ships would eventually sink.
 Only one suffered this fate: Prinz Eugen, which sank in the Kwajalein lagoon on December 22.
 The rest were kept afloat long enough to be deliberately sunk or dismantled.
 After the August 10 decision to stop decontamination work at Bikini, the surviving target fleet was towed to Kwajalein Atoll where the live ammunition and fuel could be offloaded in uncontaminated water.
 The move was accomplished during the remainder of August and September.